mattetti/LiveTV/README.md

 The easy way: download https://github.com/downloads/mattetti/TVFrancaise/TVFrancaise.zip unzip and double click.
 The "harder way": install Xcode 4.x, MacRuby, clone this repo, open and compile.
-There are 2 schemes: TVFrancaise and Deployment.
-TVFrancaise compiles the code in JIT mode and runs it.
+There are 2 schemes: LiveTV and Deployment.
+LiveTV compiles the code in JIT mode and runs it.
 The Deployment scheme compiles AOT the app and insert the MacRuby framework in the app to make it truly standalone.
-You first need to build the TVFrancaise scheme before running the Deployment scheme.
+You first need to build the LiveTV scheme before running the Deployment scheme.